 It shall be the responsibility of the Chief Financial Officer to ensure that all investments and investment practices meet or exceed all statutes and guidelines governing the investment of public funds in New York and the guidelines established by the State Comptroller's Office and the Governmental Accounting Standards Board (GASB).
-The Assistant Treasurer, acting on behalf of the Board as custodian of the Investment Policy is responsible for ensuring that all aspects of the investment management program are executed in a manner consistent with the Guidelines.
+The Assistant Treasurer, acting on behalf of the Board as custodian of the Investment Policy, is responsible for ensuring that all aspects of the investment management program are executed in a manner consistent with the Guidelines.
 A description of operating controls is attached as Appendix A to these Guidelines.

-An investment committee ("Investment Committee") will be appointed by the Board to develop and execute investment strategy for the Authority's Investment Funds, as explained in more detail below.
+An investment committee ("Investment Committee") will be appointed by the Board to develop and execute investment strategy for the Authority's Investment Funds.
+In the event that the Board is not fully constituted, the entire Board may meet in lieu of the Investment Committee.
 The Investment Committee may consult with a qualified investment advisor/manager in the course of fulfilling its responsibilities.